eavestn/cloud-migration-guidebook/README.md

 # The Cloud Migration Guidebook

 Cloud migrations ("digital transformations") have a reputation - and, largely, it isn't positive.
-Transformations are known for going over budget, past deadlines, and not necessarily leaving the "transformed" company in a better state - some fail entirely leaving even government agencies with millions of dollars of spend without results.
+Transformations are known for going over budget, past deadlines, and not necessarily leaving the "transformed" company in a better state - some transfomrations fail entirely, leaving  organizations with millions of dollars of spend without results.
 However, your transformation experience doesn't have to be poor.

-**The Cloud Migration Guidebook**  covers getting to the cloud - and probably transformation in general.
+**The Cloud Migration Guidebook** covers getting to the cloud - and transformation in general.
 The people.
 The process.
 And the technology.
 The below is rooted in firm, tried philosophies of Software Engineering that have been tested - rigorously - for decades.
 I've implemented these philosophies - practices, processes, standards - myself (see [**Audience**](#audience) and grown quantifiably stronger, less-expensive teams and software.

 ## Introduction